Skip to main content

 As with many succulents, this plant needs 4 to 6 hours of bright light a day — full sun is ideal, but a spot by a southern or western window could work, too.
 Use well-draining soil and err on the side of underwatering, especially if you bring the plant into your collection during the winter.
 The soil should dry out before you reach for your watering can.

-What’s great about this succulent is that it propagates easily.
+What’s great about this succulent is that it propagates with ease.
 All you have to do is take a stem cutting, remove a few lower leaves, allow the wound to callus, and root the piece in soil.

 Ivy wreath